uwitonzedaniel/uwitonzedaniel.github.io/_pages/about.md

 layout: page
 title: "About"
 description: "This is what I do."
-excerpt: "Hi, I’m Stephen Barungi and I specialize in Android Applications.
-I’m passionate about what I do, and I love to help people."
+excerpt: "Hi, I’m Azamuke Denish and I specialize in Mobile Applications (iOS and Android).
+I’m passionate about what I do, and I love to help people.
+Due to the large volume of requests, i give attention to paid requests. "
 image: "/assets/img/about.jpg"
 permalink: /about/
 ---

-Hi, I’m Stephen Barungi and I specialize in Android Applications.
+Hi, I’m Azamuke Denish and I specialize in Mobile Applications.
 I’m passionate about what I do, and I love to help people.
 Nothing is more fulfilling than being part of a team with similar interests, and an organization that values its people

 I am Passionate about App Development.
 I just enjoy working on new ideas.
 Also work as smart as possible.
 I love to do creative apps.
-I am always ready to learn new things.
+I am always ready to learn new things and help people, organisations and companies however due to large volume of requests, i give attention to paid requests.

 ### Let's be friends